 The Elements of a Car Accident Lawsuit

 Car accident lawsuits involve proving four main elements: duty, breach, causation and damages.
 If you, as the Plaintiff, can prove all those elements of your case, you should have no problem winning at trial and probably will be able to obtain a favorable settlement without having to litigate.
-Here’s a helpful outline of the elements of a personal injury case prepared by the personal injury attorneys at Sawan & Sawan.
-For a free consultation, call 1-866-INJURY-0.
+Here’s a helpful outline of the elements of a personal injury case prepared by the car accident attorneys at Sawan & Sawan.
+For a free consultation, call 419-900-0955.

 Element #1: The Duty of Care

 The duty of care in a personal injury case is generally defined as the duty that one owes to another by virtue of society’s expectations.
 All of us must use such care to ensure that we do not hurt another person.
 For example, running a red light is a traffic violation.
 It can be accurately stated that the law imposes a duty not to run red lights and imposes this duty upon every driver in our society.
 If a person runs a red light and injures another person, that one who ran the red light breached their duty of care to the person they injured.
 They had a duty not to behave in such a fashion and their breach of that duty caused the victim’s injuries.